IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 ## Entity Classes

+**1. Driver**
-**1. Driver**: A collection of drivers who are eligible for borrowing university-owned vehicles.
+A collection of drivers who are eligible for borrowing university-owned vehicles.
 Each driver who is eligible for borrowing university-owned vehicles is an individual of this class.
+If the driver is a van driver, that driver needs to take a driver safety awareness training course and pass the training course test.

 Driver attributes
 * Employee ID (Text)
 * Name (Text)
-* Work Phone (Text)
-* Address (Text)
 * Driver License Number (Text)
-* Sex (Text)
-* Date of Hire (Date)
-* Date of Birth (Date)

-**2. University of Kentucky Administration Department**:
-The administration department of the University of Kentucky that receives driver information from the driver information agency.

-University of Kentucky Administration Department attributes
-* Address (Text)
-* Phone Number (Text)
+* Driver Type (Text)
+* Approved or Not (Boolean)
+* Training Course Pass or Not (Boolean)

-**3. UK-Owned Motor Vehicle**
+**2. UK(University of Kentucky)-Owned Motor Vehicle**
 A collection of vehicles that are owned by the University of Kentucky that are available to be borrowed by approved drivers.
 Each individual in this entity class is one UK-owned motor vehicle.

 UK-Owned Motor Vehicle attributes
-* Driver (Text)
+* License Plate (Text)
 * Department (Text)
-* License Plate (Text)
+* Type (Text)

-**4. UK Risk Management**
+**3. Risk Management**
-UK Risk Management is the company that has a car insurance contract with the university.
-Thus, the UK Risk Management represents as a whole to be the individual in this entity class.
+A collection of risk management departments that verifies Motor Vehicle Record (MVR) Release and Information Forms filled out by drivers.
+The UK Risk Management is an individual of this entity class.

-UK Risk Management attributes
+Risk Management attributes
+* Department ID (Text)
 * Address (Text)
 * Phone Number (Text)

-**5. Motor Vehicle Record (MVR) Release and Information Form**:
+**4. Motor Vehicle Record (MVR) Release and Information Form**:
-A collection of forms submitted by drivers who want to borrow UK-owned vehicles.
-These forms are being used by the University's Risk Management department to get information about the applicants’ driving records.
+A collection of forms filled out by drivers who want to borrow UK-owned vehicles.
+These forms are being used by the university's Risk Management department to verify information about the applicants’ driving records.

 Motor Vehicle Record (MVR) Release and Information Form attributes
+* Driver License Number (Text)
-* Driver Information (Text)
+* Driver Name (Text)
-* Department Information (Text)
+* Department ID (Text)
 * Sign Date (Time)

-**6. Motor Vehicle Insurance**
+**5. Motor Vehicle Insurance**
-A class of insurances that cover drivers who have the university's permission to borrow  UK-owned vehicles.
+A class of insurances that cover UK-owned vehicles.

 Motor Vehicle Insurance attributes
+* Insurance Name (Text)
 * Insurance Policy (Text)
-* Driver Information (Text)
-* Vehicle Information (Text)
-* Amount (Number)
+* Coverage (Number)

-**7. Accident**:
+* Procedure (Text)

+**6. Accident**
-A UK-owned vehicle accident that is involved in operating the official university business.
+UK-owned vehicle accidents that took place in operating the official university business.

 Accident attributes
+* Driver License Number (Text)
+* Vehicle plate (Text)
 * Date and Time (Date)
 * Location of the Accident (Text)
 * Police Department Reported (Text)
 * Origin and Destination of the Trip (Text)
 * Police Case Number (Text)

-**8. Vehicle Accident Report**
+**7. Vehicle Accident Report**
-A report for an accident that is happened during operating official university business and involves a UK-owned vehicle.
+A collection of reports for accidents that happened during operating official university business which involve UK-owned vehicles.

 Vehicle Accident Report attributes
+* Report ID (Text)
 * Date and Time (Date)
 * Location of the Accident (Text)
 * Name of Driver (Text)
-* Home Address (Text)
-* Phone (Text)
 * Driver License Number (Text)
+* Vehicle Plate (Text)
 * Vehicle Damage (Text)
 * Claim Amount (Number)

-**9. Claim**
+**8. Claim**
-A collection of requests to an insurance company for compensations in accordance with the university’s motor vehicle insurance policy.
+A collection of claims to an insurance company for compensations in accordance with the university’s motor vehicle insurance policy.

 Vehicle Accident Report attributes
+* Claim ID (Text)
 * Insurance Carrier (Text)
 * Name of Driver (Text)
-* Home Address (Text)
-* Phone (Text)
 * Driver License Number (Text)
 * Description of Injuries (Text)
+* Vehicle Plate (Text)
 * Vehicle Damage (Text)
 * Claim Amount (Number)